Fermented lamb, wind-dried fish and sheep’s head. Sound delicious? Most Faroe Islanders think so.

 Although these traditional methods might be deemed unnecessary in modern times, the unique and inimitable taste created by these processes, coupled with the philosophy of using what nature provides, is as appealing to Faroe Islanders today as ever before.

-Faroe Islands dining
+Dining in the Faroe Islands

 The Faroese restaurant culture has changed drastically within the last decade, not in the least because of a few brilliant and innovative Faroese chefs, led by the celebrated Leif Sørensen.
 Not only has it become commonplace for Faroe Islanders to eat at restaurants, they have also started to accept that traditional Faroese food is suitable for fine dining.
 New restaurants are consistently emerging.
 The newest in the line is (surprise, surprise) Ræst, which serves traditional Faroese dishes – the type you’d find on family dinner tables across the country.
 On the menu is fermented cod, fermented lamb intestines and fermented colon on sauerkraut, mustard and croutons.
 Delicious.